subroy13/WISER/readme.md

 # WISER: Watermark Identification via Segmenting Epidemic Regions

-This repository contains the official implementation for the paper: **WISER: Watermark Identification via Segmenting Epidemic Regions**.
+This repository contains the official implementation for the paper:

+Fast segmentation of watermarked texts from large language models through epidemic change-points framework

+The name of the underlying algorithm is **WISER: Watermark Identification via Segmenting Epidemic Regions**.

 ## Abstract